danielenricocahall/CRAFT-STR-Text-Pipeline/README.md

 - Refactor to permit supplying individual images
 - Refactor for performance
-- Add flag to just save coordinates and class as JSON, rather than entire subimage
+- Refactor to follow nice development practices rather than a hacky script
-- Building on the previous idea, maybe dockerize this and enable it to be used as service? :)
+- Maybe dockerize this and enable it to be used as service? :)